tfullert/simpleapp/README.md

 Click on *Create Keypair* and make a note of the keypair alias you specified.

 # Configure your factors for authentication
+The tools that Github Actions will use to interact with STM require two-factor authentication.
+You will need to create an API key and a client authentication certificate.
+The documentation for [creating these factors](https://docs.digicert.com/en/software-trust-manager/get-started/requirements.html#two-factor-authentication-367442) is straightforward.
+Create the API key and client authentication certificate for the user you specified during the keypair creation above.

 # Configure the repository environment